jhuapl-boss/boss-manage/packer/README.md

 **Note:** If there are problems with Packer saving the results, make sure the
           *output/* directory exists.

+Along with the VirtualBox image, a Vagrant box is also placed in the the *output/* folder.
+Vagrant is meant for developers and devOps work.
+It generates a reproducible development environment based on the a VM image.
+It was the first product to come out of Hashicorp (also the creators of Packer and Vault).
+Once the Vagrant box is configured, you simply type ````vagrant up```` to spin up your development environment.

+Vagrant automatically maps a shared folder */vagrant* to your working folder (the location of the *Vagrantfile* config file) on your host machine, so you can use your favorite editor.
+A simple example *Vagrantfile* is included in the same folder as this README.

+See https://www.vagrantup.com for more information on Vagrant.

+**Note:** If you end up regenerating the Vagrant box via Packer, be sure to delete the cached version before running ````vagrant up```` again.
+Otherwise, you won't be using the latest version of the VM.

 Building an AWS AMI